 Front & Back

 The same thing happens at the rear tires, and although it is clear that they are pointing forwards, the tires are slipping to the right due to the weight of the car being transferred in that direction.
-Thus, there is a slip angle to be found at the front tires and at the rear tires as well.
+So, there is a slip angle to be found at the front tires and at the rear tires as well.

 Turning Right